-The worst thing you can do if you are arrested for drunk driving is to refuse to take the breathalyzer.
-You do not have the right to refuse to take the test, and the penalties for refusal and DUI are the same.
+Refusing the breathalyzer in NJ is the worst thing you can do if you are arrested for drunk driving here.
+You do not have the right to refuse to take the test, and the penalties for refusal and DUI are the same (with one exception).
+It also eliminates certain defenses you may have used.
 Thus all you are doing is making it easier for the state to take your driver's license.

 Refusal is Easier to Prove Than DUI

 This is because in order to prove a refusal case, all the state has to do is prove that the police had probable cause to believe you were driving drunk, thus justifying your arrest and a directive to give a breath sample, and you refused to do so after a standardized statement is read to you.

 In order to prove a DUI/DWI case, on the other hand, the state must prove beyond a reasonable doubt that you were operating a motor vehicle within the limits of the municipality where you were charged, and at the time you were impaired by alcohol.

 In point of fact, refusing the breathalyzer screws up your defense to a DUI.
 Here are some examples of why:

 - What if the state can't prove conclusively that you were driving?
 There have been cases where the defendant could have been acquitted on that basis, but due to his refusal to give breath samples, ended up with the fines and license suspension anyway!

 - What if you gave the breath samples and the breathalyzer reading was below .08%, the presumptive level for drunk driving?
 With a refusal, you would never know.